Team-Nutshell/nutshellengine-docs/source/types/Script/getFontID/index.rst

 :doc:`/types/Script/index`::getFontID

-Loads a font in the Graphics Module and returns a unique identifier to this font.
+Loads a font in the :doc:`/module/graphics_module/index` and returns a unique identifier to this font.

 Declaration
 -----------